redstone-finance/redstone-docs/docs/redstone-credora/faq/index.md

 # FAQ

 ## 1. Are there any live Credora ratings being used atm?
-- Ratings will be live on Morpho and Spark by the end of this week.
+- Ratings will be live on Morpho and Spark soon.

 ## 2. How can I gain access to the Credora API?
 - We are relaunching the API during Devconnect, limited to the vault ratings endpoint.